email2ify/drf-frieds/README.md

 ## Security

-A permissions class was added called "IsOwnerOrReadOnly" to ensure only users who create the content are able to edit or delete it and the GCP IAMS permissions for service account. to minimum permissions granted.
+A permissions class was added called "IsOwnerOrReadOnly" to ensure only users who create the content are able to edit or delete it.

 ## Technologies Used